-Note: You can control the available options in the Stock Code and Courier drop-down
+Note: You can control the available options in the Stock Code and Courier drop-down list using the List Editor; see section 8.2, Editing inventory lists.

 11.1.1 Adding a stock transfer from the View Location screen

 As an alternative method, you can create a stock transfer from the View Location screen.